• Skip to primary navigation

 You can make menbosha ahead of time.
 Assemble the sandwiches as mentioned above, then place them on a lined baking sheet.
 Put the baking sheet in the freezer for about an hour.
 Once the sandwiches have hardened and are no longer sticky, you can place them in a plastic bag to keep them in the freezer.
 Fry the menbosha just as you would fry fresh ones.

 This popular South Korean snack is here to stay!
 Luckily, chef Lee Yeon Bok has made it accessible for all of us at home.
-This simplified style will make sure you munch of this crispy, juicy shrimp toast in no time.
+This simplified style will make sure you munch on this crispy, juicy shrimp toast in no time.

 Print Recipe Pin Recipe

-Prep Time 20 mins
+Prep Time 20 minutes mins

-Cook Time 20 mins
+Cook Time 20 minutes mins

-Total Time 40 mins
+Total Time 40 minutes mins

 Course Appetizer, Snack